azer/boxcars-archived/README.md

-boxcars is my attempt to rewrite [door](http://github.com/azer/door) in Go.
-At this point, it's only capable of serving static websites.
-I'll add HTTP proxying soon.
+boxcars is a handy web server with easy static serving and reverse proxy configuration.

 ## Usage